 We’ve previously written about the overall health benefits of drinking coffee.

-Studies have also shown that coffee can even lower the risk of developing type 2 Diabetes, Parkinson’s, and Alzheimer’s.
+Studies have also shown that coffee can lower the risk of developing type 2 Diabetes, Parkinson’s, and Alzheimer’s.
 The reduced risk of developing Alzheimer’s is due to studies showing that consuming caffeine can support brain function.
 But, studies have been inconsistent.
 So there cannot be an overarching claim that caffeine can prevent these illnesses.

 There are even studies that suggest that coffee can make you live longer.
 This is primarily through lowering the risk of heart disease.
 However, studies are not completely conclusive.
 And more research needs to be done.